waynodiablo/Oystercard/intro.md

 The coding challenges are a simulation of the kinds of technical tests you will need to pass to get a job with a software company.
 The code reviews and pair programming projects are a replica of the activities you will need to excel at as part of your job in a software company.

 As part of the Makers experience you will be placed in a 'Byte' which consists of approximately 8 students.
 You will be assigned a coach as LSB who will serve to help you organize and run 'Byte' meetings.
 You will have a twice daily short 'standup' meeting with your Byte in order to identify common problems and solutions.
+Standups traditionally have people stand up rather than sit in order to ensure that the meeting is short.
 More details below.

 Overview of the Makers Week
 -------------------------